Menu

 General Results:

-This year we had 46 shells enter and finish the Corkscrew Regatta with a total of 99 seats.
+2023 we had 46 shells enter and finish the Corkscrew Regatta with a total of 99 seats.
 Eight of the shells made the 8.5 mile corkscrew in under an hour.
 Of the 46 shells, there were 9 shells that were paddlers!!
 Two of the surf skis made an impressive time of 1hr8min.
 We think this is the highest number of shells to participate in a Corkscrew Regatta - but not the fastest time (46:27) and not the most number of seats (135 in 2009).

 Second Harvest: